stealsocks/joodaloop.com/content/colophon.md

 The internet has gotten faster, but average page load times have [stayed the same](https://www.nngroup.com/articles/the-need-for-speed/).
 This kinda sucks, and this site tries to lower that average.

+<div class=quote> That is, what was the average device in 2016?
+It sure wasn't a $2,000 M1 MacBook Pro, that's for sure.

+No, it was a $600-$700 device.
+Think (best-case) 2-core, 4-thread married to slow, spinning rust. </div>

 <table>